 It is China’s intention to increase forest coverage from 21% of the total landmass to 23% by 2020.
 With China’s landmass sitting at over 3.7 million square miles, a 2% increase would grow coverage from 778,138 square miles to 852,247 square miles.
 Which is roughly three times the size of Texas.

 The problem is growing trees takes time and parts of China are so heavily polluted that solar farms are no longer working.

 However, a team at the Tata Institute of Fundamental Research in Mumbai believe they may have found a solution that works just as well in a fraction of the time.

-However, whereas a real tree turns water and CO2 into food, the Black Nano Gold turns water and CO2 into a clean burning fuel.
+However, whereas a real tree turns to water and CO2 into food, the Black Nano Gold turns to water and CO2 into clean-burning fuel.
 At least that’s the claim.

 As businesses across the world can expect to be taxed on their emissions, it also represents an opportunity.